 This allowed them to set up the booth and engage with potential customers quickly.
-Additionally, the whimsical block design of the booth helped capture the attention of passersby, leading to more conversions.
+Additionally, the booth’s whimsical block design helped capture the attention of passers-by, leading to more conversions.

 Let’s now talk about the tools you need for outbound marketing.

 Top 5 Tools to Automate Outbound Marketing

 There are many outbound marketing tools available that can help you automate your marketing efforts.
 They significantly reduce the amount of time and effort you need to expend.